Skip to Content

 6. Carmel

-There is a FREE self guided walking tour of Carmel that will give you a glimpse into the town’s history as well as letting you see some of it’s unique architecture.
+There is a FREE self-guided walking tour of Carmel that will give you a glimpse into the town’s history as well as let you see some of its unique architecture.

 Explore the beautiful coastline of this part of California.
 Take a walk along Pebble Beach and soak up the stunning views.